-- Paperwork – Complete a Parental Order application form and send it to Court.
+Complete a Parental Order application form and send it to Court.
 You’ll give details about you and your surrogate.

-- Prepare and provide all your information – Your surrogate will complete a consent form and you’ll need to prepare a witness statement to show the Court that you meet the criteria for a parental order.
+Your surrogate will complete a consent form and you’ll need to prepare a witness statement to show the Court that you meet the criteria for a parental order.
 You’ll need to include information about your family background and details of your surrogacy arrangement.

-- Speak to the CAFCASS Officer – A CAFCASS Officer will prepare a report that will assess whether a Parental Order is in the best interests of the child.
+A CAFCASS Officer will prepare a report that will assess whether a Parental Order is in the best interests of the child.
 They will speak to you and sometimes to your surrogate, and meet your child, before sending their final report to Court.

-- The First Hearing – not all parental order applications have more than one hearing, and it will depend on the circumstances of the cases, and what issues there are for the court to look at.
+Not all parental order applications have more than one hearing, and it will depend on the circumstances of the cases, and what issues there are for the court to look at.
 In some cases, a court will have a first hearing to assess what the issues are, and to set a timetable for the information needed to address the issues.
 Some straightforward cases do not have this administrative step, and progress straight to a final hearing.
 Where cases are more complicated, sometimes multiple hearings will be needed.

-- The Final Hearing – The Court will either decide to make the Parental Order and if so, the order is granted on that date.
+The Court will either decide to make the Parental Order and if so, the order is granted on that date.